See our guide containing 17 tips on how to get a strong erection and keep it hard.

 Consider working better sleep habits into your night time routine.
 No screen time before bed, choose a relaxing wind down activity, and make sure your room is dark and noise proof.

-Certain prescriptions and over the counter drugs may affect your erection quality.
+Certain prescription drugs and over the counter medications may affect sexual function.

-If you've tried many of the tips listed and you're still unable to stay erect, it may be time to talk to a medical professional to discover your best treatment options.
-You may need a more in-depth check up fo find out why you're having trouble staying hard.
+If you've tried many of the tips listed and you're still unable to stay erect, it may be time to talk to a medical professional to discover your best treatment options for sexual dysfunction.

-ED can be caused by both physical and psychological factors such as:
+ED can be caused by both physical and psychological factors such as:12

 Increased blood pressure